 Furthermore, when the research design is geared towards statistical simplicity and clarity, simple random sampling provides a straightforward approach to data collection and analysis.
 Its uncomplicated nature allows for clear interpretation of results and straightforward calculation of margins of error and confidence intervals, making it a preferred choice for studies prioritizing methodological transparency and statistical validity.

 Conducting simple random sampling involves several key steps to ensure that every member of the population has an equal chance of being selected for the sample.
 The process starts with defining the target population, which is the entire group of individuals relevant to the research question.
-This clarity is crucial for ensuring that the sampling frame, or the list of individuals from which the sample is drawn, accurately represents the population in question.
+This clarity ensures that the sampling frame, or the list of individuals from which the sample is drawn, accurately represents the population in question.

 Once the population is defined, the next step is to create or obtain a complete list of all members within that population.
 This list must be exhaustive and accurate to prevent any bias in the selection process.
 Each member on the list is then assigned a unique identifier, which can be a number or code, to facilitate random selection.